Prior to the Residential Tenancies Act 2004, residential tenancies were unregulated. The practice at the time was to give a 12 month lease.

 - Thereafter landlords could only regain possession under six grounds, including selling the property.

 - Within this 4 year tenancy you could give greater security of tenure with one or more Fixed Term agreements.
 Under the Fixed Term, the landlord could not regain possession in the first six months or rely on the six grounds for termination.
+However there is an opionion that the Fixed Term Clause can be constructed to restrict the tenants rights but not the Landlords.

 - Where a Fixed Term was granted the Part 4 ‘ran in the background’ guaranteeing a minimum in security of tenure.